RonnyA/ModernIdentity/docs/source/_build/html/_sources/index.rst.txt

 The second, and maybe the most important goal, is to make you able to integrate with Azure AD from your code.

+  .. tip:: Look at "Related Webinars" for some extra deep dive training run by experts from Microsoft

 Introduction webinars
 ---------------------